filipton/planetscale-driver/README.md

 </div>

 Rust "version" of [database-js](https://github.com/planetscale/database-js).
 As stated in database-js it uses PlanetScale HTTP api for database queries.
-It will run perfectly run on Cloudflare Workers Or Vercel Edge Functions.
+It will perfectly run on Cloudflare Workers Or Vercel Edge Functions.

 ## Usage
 ```bash